Configuring Deserialization Error Handling

 source.deserialization.error.log.topic.shards

-This subsection will focus on how IGNORE_AND_LOG
+This subsection focuses on how IGNORE_AND_LOG

-Stream in this example as it is associated with the Kafka Store named kafka_store
+stream in this example, as it is associated with the Kafka store named kafka_store

 .